E1.3 Draw top, front, and side views of objects, and match drawings with objects.

 Activity 1: Draw Me a Picture #1

-• Take a few identical straight rectangular-based prisms (for example, tissue boxes) and place them upright on some desks.
+- Take a few identical straight rectangle-based prisms (for example, tissue boxes) and place them upright on some desks.
 Ask students to draw the front, side and top views of the prisms.
 Tell students that in order to see the front and side views, it is important that they position themselves so that their eyes are level with the surface of the desk.
 When the students have finished, ask one student to draw the different views of one of the prisms on the board.
 Share the results and ensure that all students agree with the views presented and understand how to obtain them.

 Side view: